 - Early grades literacy

-- Beginning teacher support, development, and retention
+- Teacher pre-service preparation and in-service support, development, and retention

 - Student motivation and engagement as they contribute to success